xebialabs-community/devops-keycloak-examples/README.md

-# Digital.ai Release with Keycloak
+# Digital.ai Release and Deploy with Keycloak

-This demo walks you through the steps to set up Digital.ai Release and Deploy with Keycloak.
+This demo walks you through the steps to set up Digital.ai Release and Deploy with Keycloak and experiment with some cool features around authentication.

 **Highlights**